Node.js and Express Tutorial for Beginners

 Express provides some middleware by default such as express.static(), express.json() and express.urlencoded().

-We can use third-party middlewares built by awesome developers like you.
 Here is how we can install third-party middleware.

 npm install --save body-parser

-Here is how we can use this third-party express middleware.
+Here is how we can use this third-party express middleware:

 const express = require('express');